PiHw/Pi-Kitchen/sdcard/pi-kitchen/021-usb-serial-mode/README.md

 sudo cp -R tmp/boot/modules/lib/* /lib
 </pre>

-##021-usb-serial-mode recipe##
+##022-usb-lan-mode recipe##
-1. Update the module (Add `g_ether` to `etc/modules`).
+1. Update the module (Add `g_serial` to `etc/modules`).
-2. Add the following to `etc/network/interfaces:<pre>allow-hotplug usb0
-iface usb0 inet static
-        address 192.168.42.2
-        netmask 255.255.255.0
-        network 192.168.42.0
-        broadcast 192.168.42.255
-        gateway 192.168.42.1</pre>
+2. Enable logging in for the Serial Gadget (Run `sudo systemctl enable getty@ttyGSO.service`).
+You can check this using `sudo systemctl is-active getty@ttyGSO.service`.

-On restart the Raspberry Pi should be detected (by the connected computer) as a Ethernet device.
+On restart the Raspberry Pi should be detected (by the connected computer) as a USB Serial device.
+Connect using Putty (115200 Baud).

-On the host machine, setup the ethernet connection with the following manual settings:

-- IP Address: 192.168.42.1
-- Subnet Mask: 255.255.255.0
-- Default Gateway: 192.168.42.1
-- No DNS.

-Alternatively (instead of putting a fixed IP) install **Bonjour** on Windows (already included on Apple Mac) which will allow us to use the Raspberry Pi hostname `raspberry.local`.

-On Pi you may need:

-`sudo apt-get install avahi-daemon`

-For MAC support you may also need:

-`sudo apt-get install netatalk`

-On Windows either install iTunes (which includes it) or Bonjour Print Services for Windows 2.0.2 ([http://support.apple.com/kb/DL999](http://support.apple.com/kb/DL999 "Bonjour Print Services for Windows 2.0.2."))